tryolabs/norfair/README.md

 Norfair currently supports Python 3.7+.

-For the pure version with minimal Python dependencies, install as:
+For the pure python version, install as:

 ```bash
 pip install norfair
 ```

-Note that this will NOT install OpenCV, which is needed for video aplications.
-Therefore, you need to make sure Norfair runs in an environment with an existing OpenCV installation.

 To make Norfair install the dependencies to support more features, install as: